eunos-1128/openstructure/modules/mol/base/doc/editors.rst

     :type alt_group:  string
     :param pos:       is the position of the atom in global coordinates
     :type pos:        :class:`~ost.geom.Vec3`
-    :param element:   is the atom's element.
+    :param ele:       is the atom's element.
 If set to a a valid element, atom properties such as mass, charge, radius are set based on default values for that element.
 If the element string is empty, or unknown, the properties are filled with rather meaningless default values.
-    :type element:    class:`string`
+    :type ele:        class:`string`
-    :param occupancy: The occupancy of the atom. between 0 and 1
+    :param occ:       The occupancy of the atom. between 0 and 1
-    :type occupancy:  float
+    :type occ:        float
     :param b_factor:  temperature factor.
     :type  b_factor:  float